ianwengchan/ianwengchan.github.io/_pages/researchwork.md

 ======
 **Upcoming:**

+The Logit-weighted Reduced Mixture of Experts (LRMoE) - A flexible modeling tool for actuarial applications, *iCAS Data Science and Analytics Forum,* Coronado, CA, USA, March 13, 2023

 Mixture-of-Experts Models for Claim Frequency and Severity, *CAS Ratemaking, Product and Modeling Seminar,* Coronado, CA, USA, March 13-15, 2023

 <!-- {% for post in site.publications reversed %}